-How to Frost Your Beer Mug?
+How to Frost Your Beer Mug

-3. Put the glass in the freezer and leave it there for about 30-60minutes.
+- Put the glass in the freezer and leave it there for about 30-60minutes.
 You can adjust the time depending on your freezer’s temperature.

 Ice and Water

-2. Add some cold water into the glass, making sure that it covers the inner surface.
+- Add some cold water into the glass, making sure that it covers the inner surface.

-3. Place the glass in the freezer and leave it there for about 5-8 minutes.
+- Place the glass in the freezer and leave it there for about 5-8 minutes.

 Wet Paper Towels

-4. Slightly wipe the inner surface with a lint-free towel and pour in the beer.
+- Slightly wipe the inner surface with a lint-free towel and pour in the beer.

 Portable Glass Froster

 This cool innovation lets you frost your glass in a matter of seconds by spraying liquid carbon dioxide directly into the glass.
-As opposed to the freezer method, this one is pretty convenient in terms of speed, however, it is very expensive and so, it is more suitable to be used in bars.
+As opposed to the freezer method, this one is pretty convenient in terms of speed.
+However, since this method is quite costly, it is more suitable to be used in bars.

-- When you open and close the freezer door, warm air can get inside that can help in building a nice layer of ice crystals, resulting to a nice frosted look.
+- When you open and close the freezer door often, warm air can get inside to build a nice layer of ice crystals, resulting in a nice frosted look.

 - Use thick and sturdy glass such as beer mugs and pilsners so they won’t break or crack.

 - No matter what you do, do not allow your glasses to reach the freezing point.
 The frozen beer glass will cause a foaming issue due to the rapid release of carbon dioxide.
 It can also cause an interruption in your pouring because the beer might overflow.
 Moreover, there’s a chance that your beer glass will get stuck in the freezer and can break if you force to take it out.